fafadalilian/UX-Research-Portfolio/Drone Design Project/README.md

 ## Methodology

-A series of controlled experiments using drone flight simulations in a laboratory setting were conducted.
-Brain electrical activity, eye movements, and control behavior were recorded during the training sessions for two different drone tasks.
+A series of controlled experiments using drone flight simulations in a laboratory setting were conducted.Fifteen graduate and undergraduate engineering students participated in the experiments.
+Participants' brain electrical activity, eye movements, and control behavior were recorded during the training sessions for two different drone tasks: vertical control and transfer & land.

-### Participants and Study Design
-Fifteen graduate and undergraduate engineering students participated in the experiments, which included training on two piloting tasks: vertical control and transfer & land.
-The experiments were conducted using the Aerosim RC pilot training simulator.

 ### Experimental Procedure
+Participants began with the less complex, lighter – standard drone.
+After finishing 8 repeated trials with the standard drone successfully, the piloting task difficulty was increased via the drone weight by 10% and subsequently repeated 8 times.
 ![Experimental Procedure](graph/experimental_procedure.JPG)